The 8 Best Essential Oils for Anxiety & Stress Relief

 If you’re looking for an essential oil for anxiety, here are 8 of the best options according to science…

 Historically oil of lavender has been used for everything from perfume to healing, from embalming to insect repellent.

-Among its benefits, lavender has been shown to offer pain relief, and even antibiotic characteristics.
+Among its benefits, lavender has been shown to support pain relief.
 Add to this list burn healing, allergy support, and being anti-fungal.
 She’s the queen of essential oils, for sure!